Compression Hacking: A Supplementary Perspective on Informatics Properties of Language Models from Geometric Distortion: Introduction

 In this study, we quantitatively analyze this compression-anisotropy synchronicity and validate its statistical significance.
 Through mechanistic analysis, we find that this phenomenon reflects the ``\textbf{\emph{Compression Hacking}}'' in LM representations, where \emph{noise-dominated directions tend to create the illusion of high compression rates by sacrificing spatial uniformity}.
 According to this characteristic, we propose the integration of geometric perspective to refine the information compression metric.
 Specifically, we introduce the following strategies: (1) a \emph{spectral entropy quantification} compression metric to model the properties of eigenvalue distributions; (2) a \emph{semantic coefficient of variation} to measure anisotropy relative to compression; and (3) a \emph{manifold correction protocol} that uses Principal Component Smoothing (PCS) as an ``anisotropy razor'' to decouple the influence of anisotropy on compression.
 These refined metrics are integrated into a self-evaluation pipeline that relies entirely on the LM's internal structure.

 Using this framework, we evaluate 18 open-source LMs and conduct meta-evaluations on factuality, reasoning, math, and knowledge tasks to obtain ground-truth capability scores.
 Extensive experiments demonstrate that the refined metrics exhibit strong alignment with the LM's comprehensive capabilities, achieving Spearman correlation coefficients above 0.9, which significantly outperforms both the original compression and other internal structure-based metrics.
-This validating the compression hacking substantially enhances the informatics interpretation of LMs by incorporating geometric distortion analysis of representations.
+This validates that compression hacking substantially enhances the informatics interpretation of LMs by incorporating geometric distortion analysis of representations.
 The main contributions are summarized as follows:

-\begin{itemize}[left=0pt] \item We introduce a significant characteristic in LM representations termed ``compression hacking'', which complements the concept of ``compression as intelligence'' from the perspective of geometric distortion. \item According to compression hacking, we propose three refinements of compression metrics incorporating geometric insights: spectral entropy quantification, semantic coefficient of variation, and manifold correction protocol. \item The refined metrics exhibit significantly stronger alignment with LM's comprehensive capabilities compared to original compression metric, thereby establishing a task-agnostic self-evaluation perspective for LMs. \href{https://anonymous.4open.science/r/compression\_hacking-68AA}{Anonymous codes available here}. \end{itemize}
+\begin{itemize}[left=0pt] \item We introduce a significant characteristic in LM representations termed ``compression hacking'', which complements the concept of ``compression as intelligence'' from the perspective of geometric distortion. \item According to compression hacking, we propose three refinements of compression metrics incorporating geometric insights: spectral entropy quantification, semantic coefficient of variation, and manifold correction protocol. \item The refined metrics exhibit significantly stronger alignment with LM's comprehensive capabilities compared to the original compression metric, thereby establishing a task-agnostic self-evaluation perspective for LMs. \end{itemize}